core-wg/new-block/testing methodology.md

 Interoperability testing was key for checking out DOTS implementations and throwing up any potential misunderstanding of the drafts issues.
 The primary interoperability testing was done between a proprietary DOTS solution (NCC) and an open source implementation [go-dots](https://github.com/nttdots/go-dots).

 The later interoperability tests covered DOTS telemetry (draft-ietf-dots-telemetry).
-Initially this was done with both ends using RFC7959 (requests were Non-Confirmable which RFC7959 cautions about using) and highlighted some implementation issues of draft-ietf-dots-telemetry as well as the RFC7959 implementation, all of which were fixed and draft-ietf-dots-telemetry text tightened.
-Use of RFC7959 was stable apart from handling packet loss.
+Initially this was done with both ends using RFC7959 (<em>requests were Non-Confirmable which RFC7959 cautions about using</em>) and highlighted some implementation issues of draft-ietf-dots-telemetry as well as the RFC7959 implementation, all of which were fixed and the corresponding text in draft-ietf-dots-telemetry tightened.
+The use of RFC7959 was stable apart from handling packet loss.

 draft-ietf-core-quick-block was added to the proprietary DOTS solution, but has not yet been added to go-dots.
 Interoperability tests continued, requests for Q-Block support were rebuffed and both sides continued using RFC7959 (with Non-confirmable).
 As there were no packet losses, all behaved as expected.